uwrov/teaching/meeting-3.29.16.md

 - qualifications: programming since beginning of high school
 - doesn’t require creation of training materials
 - expectation for preliminary meetings IDE setup, hello world

+#Expectations for next year
+- scrapping current code base, because nobody has solid understanding
+- flipped classroom experience (material read at home, coding with assistance here)
+- sticking with C#, transitions to new languages
+- TA type roles for teaching, compared to lecture
+- specificity in tasks, less open teaching
+- team size around 10 people
+- recruiting from places where we know people’s competence (class, departments)